GoldenHomer/VSdashboard/readme.md

 Visual Studio user dashboard - will try to publish if possible.
+For now, I will show a screenshot of the frontend of the project.